17 User Acceptance Testing Templates [Examples + Download]

 Sample UAT test case in Word

-Download these files here:
+Download the files here: Google Docs format

 PDF Test Case Template